matatk/matatk.github.io/talks/index.markdown

 title: Talks
 ---

+## Game Accessibility: Low Vision

+["Game Accessibility: Low Vision" story and slides](2019/game-accessibility-low-vision/) was presented at the [RNIB Accessibility Gaming Workshop](/articles/rnib-accessibility-gaming-workshop).

 ## Adaptive accessibility

-[Slides for "Adaptive Accessibility"](2019/web-games/) (mobile optimisation in-progress) were presented at the [W3C Workshop on Web Games](https://www.w3.org/2018/12/games-workshop/).
+["Adaptive Accessibility" story and slides](2019/web-games/) was presented at the [W3C Workshop on Web Games](https://www.w3.org/2018/12/games-workshop/).
 You may also be interested in...

  * Overview of [Accessibility at the W3C Workshop on Web Games](https://developer.paciellogroup.com/blog/2019/07/accessibility-at-the-w3c-workshop-on-web-games/) on The Paciello Group 'blog.
  * Our workshop [Position paper: Adaptive Accessibility](https://www.w3.org/2018/12/games-workshop/papers/web-games-adaptive-accessibility.html)